Discretionary Investment Management

 Implementation Primarily through Mutual funds

-Our portfolios range in size from $100,000 to $3,000,000.
+Our portfolios range in size from $50,000 to over $3,000,000.
 We do not believe portfolios in this size range can be optimally invested using individual securities.
-Rather, we believe they are ideally suited for the use of mutual funds.
+Rather, we believe they are ideally suited for the use of mutual funds (open-end, closed-end and/or exchange-traded funds).
 We believe it is critical that each fund we select should provide a unique benefit to the portfolio and should have characteristics that clearly distinguish it from the other funds in the portfolio.
 This lack of "correlation" provides important diversification that can help reduce volatility as well as unintended exposures.
-We primarily use open and closed-end funds but will consider using Exchange Traded Funds (ETFs) when and where appropriate.
+We primarily use open and closed-end funds and Exchange Traded Funds (ETFs).

 Critical Qualifying Criteria

-(B) For bond funds: Lowest fees, purity of asset class & manager tenure.
+(B) For bond funds: Low fees, purity of asset class & manager tenure.

 (C) For All Funds: Good risk-adjusted performance, no loads or 12-b 1 fees

 Our criteria is subject to change as market conditions warrant.
 We made add or remove criteria as we believe necessary to help us achieve our client objectives.